selendra/selendra-wiki/docs/maintain/maintain-guides-validator-payout.md

 If the _mean_ of staking rewards is the average rewards per era, then the _variance_ is the variability from the average staking rewards.
 The exact SEL value of each era point is not known in advance since it depends on the total number of points earned by all validators in a given era.
-This is designed this way so that the total payout per era depends on Polkadot's [inflation model](../learn/learn-staking-advanced.md#inflation), and not on the number of payable actions (f.e., authoring a new block) executed.
+This is designed this way so that the total payout per era depends on Selendra's [inflation model](../learn/learn-staking-advanced.md#inflation), and not on the number of payable actions (f.e., authoring a new block) executed.
 For more information, check [this stackexchange post](https://substrate.stackexchange.com/questions/5353/how-are-rewards-in-dot-calculated-from-the-era-points-earned-by-validators-in-po).

-With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each epoch, and those para-validators can generate more era points as a result.
+With parachains now on Selendra, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each epoch, and those para-validators can generate more era points as a result.
 Para-validators are rewarded 20 era points each for each parachain block that they validate.